LiamMartinez07/MadLibs/README.md

     Creating the first print statement and asking for user input.
 Completing the first indexOf.
 Estimated time: 30 minutes.
 Actual time: 20 minutes.
     Creating the second and third sections.
 Estimated time: 30 minutes.
 Actual time: 1.5 hours.
     Finishing the program and printing the entire madLib, then testing.
 Estimated time: 30 minutes.
 Actual time: 1 hour.
-My initial design notes were not very detailed, because when I was designing the program I didn't know about substrings or indexOf statements yet, but part of my planning entailed figuring out what my personal mad lib was going to be and thinking about how I would get the index of < & > even though I had already found them previously in the sentence.
+My initial design notes were not very detailed because when I was designing the program I didn't know about substrings or indexOf statements yet, but part of my planning entailed figuring out what my personal mad lib was going to be and thinking about how I would get the index of < & > even though I had already found them previously in the sentence.